 As with any investment decision, it's important to take independent financial advice if you are in any way unsure of which pension or fund is best for you.

 You can't access the money held in your pension pot until you reach your 55th birthday.
-You can take it any time after this.
-That's under current rules – it has already been announced that this will increase to 56 and then to 57 as life expectancies continue to rise.
+Under current rules you can take it any time after this.

 If you're worried about lack of flexibility in a pension it might be wise to look at keeping a pot of other savings, possibly in a cash ISA or equity ISA, that you can call upon if you have to.